U.N. nuclear chief delays visit to Ukraine's Zaporizhzhia nuclear plant | Headlines

 "He's waiting to be able to travel safely," said the senior Ukrainian government official, who spoke to Reuters on condition of anonymity.
 The official did not say when Grossi would arrive at the plant in southeastern Ukraine.
 Moscow and Kyiv have reported heavy fighting in southern and eastern Ukraine since the start of a Ukrainian counteroffensive.

 Grossi, the head of the International Atomic Energy Agency (IAEA), said in Kyiv on Tuesday that he was "very concerned" that the nuclear plant could be caught in Ukraine's counteroffensive to retake Russian-occupied territory.
-The IAEA said on Sunday it needed access to a site near the Zaporizhzhia plant to check water levels after the nearby reservoir lost much of its water because of the destruction of the Kakhovka dam downstream.
+The IAEA said on Sunday it needed access to a site near the Zaporizhzhia plant to check water levels after the nearby reservoir lost much of its water because of the destruction of the Kakhovka dam downstream on the Dnipro River.

-Both sides have accused each other of sabotaging the dam, leading to catastrophic flooding.
+The two sides have accused each other of sabotaging the dam, leading to catastrophic flooding.
 Western countries say they are still gathering evidence but believe Ukraine would have had no reason to inflict such a disaster on itself.
-'SERIOUS SITUATION'
+Satellite images from June 13 showed how sharply water levels have dropped in the Dnipro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)